dhalsimax/dsf2flac/README.md

 Updated conversion tool for DSD files

-This tool is a fork from https://code.google.com/archive/p/dsf2flac/ Wav file writing from AudioFile.h is a modified version from https://github.com/adamstark/AudioFile
+This tool is a fork from https://code.google.com/archive/p/dsf2flac/

+AudioFile.h is a modified version from https://github.com/adamstark/AudioFile

 I wish many thanks to all the authors involved in such tool.
 For me this is the only free way to play DSD256 files on my dac without getting mad.